David Bonneville

-David Bonneville (Porto, 1978) is a film director and screenwriter of French and English descent.
+David Bonneville (Porto, 1978) is a film director and screenwriter of French and British descent.

 Education and background

 Bonneville received the University of Westminster academic Excellence scholarship for his MA in Screenwriting & Producing.
 He holds a Deutsche Film- und Fernsehakademie Berlin Directing Diploma in the context of the Gulbenkian Foundation Arts Programme.
 David has also completed a BA (Hons) Sound & Image (first class degree), having studied at the Catholic University of Portugal and the Pompeu Fabra University.
 David speaks six languages: Portuguese, Spanish, and English fluently, also French, elementary Italian and Catalan.

-David has been a mentor and lecturer at the Masaryk University, The Actors Centre, University of Westminster, ETIC Academy - Escola de Tecnologias Inovação e Criação, and several other national and international structures.
+David has been a workshop leader, mentor and lecturer at the Masaryk University, The Actors Centre, University of Westminster, ETIC School of Innovation and Creation Technologies, ACT School for Actors, and several other structures.

-Bonneville began his career by assisting Turner-Prize winner Douglas Gordon and Cannes Palme d'Or winner Manoel de Oliveira.
+Bonneville began his career with the role of assistant to Turner-Prize winner Douglas Gordon and Cannes Palme d'Or winner Manoel de Oliveira.
 He has also worked at the BBC.